City One (constituency)

-City One is one of the 36 constituencies in the Sha Tin District in Hong Kong.
-The constituency returns one district councillor to the Sha Tin District Council, with an election every four years.
+City One was one of the 36 constituencies in the Sha Tin District in Hong Kong.
+The constituency returned one district councillor to the Sha Tin District Council, with an election held every four years.

-The City One constituency is loosely based on part of the City One in Sha Tin with an estimated population of 15,938.
+The constituency was established in 1994 and was abolished on 31 December 2023 with its area incorporated into the Sha Tin East constituency.
+It was loosely based on part of the City One in Sha Tin and had an estimated population of 15,938.